taktsun/ERV_simulation/README.md

 To learn how WORCS helps researchers meet the TOP-guidelines and FAIR principles, read the preprint at https://osf.io/zcvbs/

-## WORCS: Advice for authors

-* To get started with `worcs`, see the [setup vignette](https://cjvanlissa.github.io/worcs/articles/setup.html)
-* For detailed information about the steps of the WORCS workflow, see the [workflow vignette](https://cjvanlissa.github.io/worcs/articles/workflow.html)

 ## WORCS: Advice for readers